darinpope/cloudbees-core-eks/README.md

 `helm upgrade cloudbees-core cloudbees/cloudbees-core -f cloudbees-config.yml --namespace cloudbees-core --version 3.8.0`

-After the upgrade applies, wait a couple of minutes then login to the Operations Center and verify the version is correct.
+After the upgrade applies, wait a couple of minutes for the changes to apply.
+Then, login to the Operations Center and verify the version is correct.

 NOTE: This upgrade only upgrades the Operations Center.
 It is your responsibilty to upgrade the Masters when you are ready to do so.